joinpursuit/8-0-technical-curriculum/03-react/deployment/lesson-notes/readme.md

-# React Props
+# Deploying a Create React App with Netlify

-Today's lesson will be a walk-through on how to get a Create-React App on Netlify.
+Today's lesson will be a walk-through on how to get a Create-React App deployed on Netlify.

 ## Learning objectives